cryptape/quantum-resistant-lock-script/docs/internals.md

 This document explains important points of `c-sphincs-all-in-one-lock` internals.

+## Combination of different specs

+Note that the `c-sphincs-all-in-one-lock`, or in fact this repository, combines 3 different piece to build a CKB lock script:

+* Quantum resistant signature algorithm powered by [SPHINCS+](https://github.com/sphincs/sphincsplus).
+* The new `CKB_TX_MESSAGE_ALL` message signing algorithm described in [this RFC](https://github.com/nervosnetwork/rfcs/pull/446).
+* A new multisig format described in [this RFC](https://github.com/nervosnetwork/rfcs/pull/448).

+So if you are puzzled by one particular point in the implementation, chances are one of the RFCs could give you a little hint.

 ## Umbrella of Scripts

 The reference implementation of [SPHINCS+](https://github.com/sphincs/sphincsplus) has one quirk: it sets the parameter set of SPHINCS+ at build time, not at runtime.
 This means when we compile a binary using the reference implementation, only one parameter set will be available to use.